johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 introduces a new DNS RRtype, HSYNC, that is used by the zone owner to designate the chosen DNS Providers (signing and/or serving the zone).
-Furthermore it describes a mechanism for the MSAs to establish secure communication with each other, either via “pure DNS” communication secured by DNS SIG(0) signatures on each message or via a RESTful API secured by TLS.
-Finally, the document describes two models for multi-signer process synchronization: “leader/follower mode” and “peer mode” and the mechanism by which a set of MSAs decide which model to use for a given zone.
+Furthermore it describes a mechanism for the MSAs to establish secure communication with each other, either via "pure DNS" communication secured by DNS SIG(0) signatures on each message or via a RESTful API secured by TLS.
+Finally, the document describes two models for multi-signer process synchronization: "leader/follower mode" and "peer mode" and the mechanism by which a set of MSAs decide which model to use for a given zone.

 The scope of the document is only the distributed aspect of DNSSEC multi-signer up to the point where secure communication and synchronization method between MSAs has been established.
-The “multi-signer algorithms” that deal with the actual synchronization required for multi-signer operation are described in
+The "multi-signer algorithms" that deal with the actual synchronization required for multi-signer operation are described in
 {{?I-D.draft-ietf-dnsop-dnssec-automation}}.